 Best time to visit the Oslob whale sharks

 The first round of boats that go out is at 6am.
 We arrived at 5am so that we could secure a spot and beat the crowds.
-Soon after there were already bus loads of people being dropped off.
+Soon after there were bus loads of people being dropped off.
 Unfortunately there is very little chance of beating the crowds.
 It is constantly busy until 10am which is when the last boats head out.

 Oslob whale sharks admission fee